jdrome/oro/README.md

 Oro helps users track their income, expenses, budgets, and categories.
 The project is currently in development and serves as a learning project in building a layered backend architecture with Spring Boot, DTOs, Mappers, and unit tests.

-> ⚠️ This project is currently under active development.
-Some features may be incomplete or undergoing refactoring.

 ---

 ## 💻 Technologies Used